Remod-org/NTeleportation/README.md

-# NTeleportation
+# RTeleportation
+Local version of NTeleportation, renamed to avoid confusion with the one on umod.

 Multiple teleportation systems for admins and players

-See note below about nteleportation.home permission, which is now required for basic function.
+See note below about rteleportation.home permission, which is required for basic function.
 This finally allows control over who may use the basic commands.
 Note: work in progress on Bandit Town autogen.
 ## Configuration